 Phone Calls & Phone Usage Policy

 All phone calls from jail are with a pre-paid phone card or account, or are collect calls .
-These phone calls are much more costly than phone calls made at home.
+These phone calls are much more expensive than phone calls made at home.
 Inmates are able to make phone calls, with restrictions on how often you can use the phone, but inmates should keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you break the rules, an inmate’s ability to use the phone may be limited or totally denied.

 The Burnett County Jail phone number is: (715) 349-2128